 If you have taken all the proper measures to keep weeds out of your yard and still find that they are taking over, it’s time to get aggressive about weed removal.

 You can begin by hand-pulling annual weeds like crabgrass and chickweed that have shallow roots.
-Perennial weeds like dandelion and thistle can be hand-pulled when they are young and the soil is moist, but there is a narrow window for this approach to weed removal.
+Perennial weeds like dandelion and thistle can be hand-pulled when they are young, and the soil is moist, but there is a narrow window for this approach to weed removal.
 Perennial weeds quickly develop extensive roots, making them harder to remove.

 If weeds are few and far between, targeting spots in your lawn is another option.
 For weeds that are actively growing, but small, treat them with a post-emergent herbicide.

-A lot of people enjoy tending to their own property.
+A lot of people enjoy tending to their property.
 If you do take weed management into your own hands, be sure to check the labels of weed-control products to ensure that they can be used on your specific grass type without harming your lawn.

 Or worse, realizing that the formula you used to destroy the weeds also destroyed your healthy grass.
 Imagine pouring a lot of time and hard work into weed control only to watch your lawn suffer and the weeds thrive!

-Most home or business owners simply don’t have the equipment, experience, or time to identify and maintain the best weed management program for their lawn and garden.
+Most home or business owners don’t have the equipment, experience, or time to identify and maintain the best weed management program for their lawn and garden.

 Weeds will grow back sooner than later if you neglect to take the proper steps or invest the time required for weed management.
 By opting to hire a landscaping company to handle weed prevention and removal, you can save yourself the stress, time, and energy that doing all the weeding yourself will demand.

-At Ware Landscaping, our experienced, hard-working team of Naperville landscapers go beyond simply mowing the lawn occasionally.
+At Ware Landscaping, our experienced, hard-working team of Naperville landscapers go beyond merely mowing the lawn occasionally.
 We work hard to earn and maintain a reputation among our customers as professionals who are committed to optimizing the beauty and functionality of every yard we care for.

 For over a decade, founder Mike Ware and his team have provided landscaping expertise, creating and maintaining beautiful outdoor living spaces in the Naperville area.